jarosm/KSP-ParkingBrake/README.md

 # KSP-ParkingBrake
-KSp mod for stopping slinding of vessel on a slope.
+KSP mod for stopping sliding of vessel on a slope.